DHS home | SPD

 Local Office Expedited Decisions:

-For applicants with conditions listed on the back of the SDS
+For individual with conditions listed on the back of the SDS

 PMDDT Expedited Decisions

-- The local office will determine whether applicant meets all financial and non-financial
+- The local office will determine whether the individual meets all financial and non-financial

 criteria BEFORE referring the case to PMDDT.
 Local office will gather medical/psychological